Environmental Committee Meetings

 2. The Environmental Advisory Committee shall consist of the following voting and non-voting members:

-(a) Seven or more voting members who shall be eighteen years or older and residents in the City of Port Colborne, two or more members shall be from the Council and five shall be appointed from the public at large by resolution of Council.
+(a) Up to thirteen voting members who shall be eighteen years or older and residents in the City of Port Colborne, three members shall be from Council and up to ten members shall be appointed from the public at large by resolution of Council.

 (b) One non-voting member of staff who shall be appointed by resolution of Council and who shall act as a resource person, recording secretary and shall provide administrative support to the Committee.
 The Chief Administrative Officer may designate an alternate staff person who may act in the absence of the staff member so appointed.